-No diaper we tested was perfect, but the top three performing diapers in our tests are all good options from our point of view and we'd recommend you give them a close look:
+No diaper we tested was perfect, but the top three performing diapers in our tests are all good options from our point of view and we'd recommend you give them a closer look:

-To learn more about BabyGearLab.com’s in-depth Review of 20 Disposable Diapers, which includes a listing of the disclosed material contents of each diaper, go to:
+To learn more about BabyGearLab's in-depth review of 24 Disposable Diapers, which includes a list of the disclosed material contents of each diaper, go to: